 Our children take part in collective worship daily - Two days per week our whole school join together for morning worship; once a week we join together for songs of praise and once a week we join together for celebration worship.
 On the remaining day the children take part in worship within their classes.

-Whitchurch Church of England Infant and Nursery School is a community school with a distinctive Christian character.
+Whitchurch Church of England Infant and Nursery Academy is a community school with a distinctive Christian character.

 Long before the government became involved in providing education for everyone in our country, the Church of England had a vision that it wanted every parish to have a school for the education of poor children.
 By 1900, there were 5,700 state-funded schools and 14,000 schools funded by the Church of England.
 Today, approximately a quarter of all primary schools have a Church of England foundation, through which they strive to provide the highest standard of education possible, in partnership with the state.